How Does It Work?

-STRS Ohio’s Investment Options Guide contains detailed information on the allocation choices provided under this plan.
+STRS Ohio’s Investment Options Guide contains detailed information on the investment choices provided under this plan.
 The guide provides a profile for each investment choice — including investment objectives, top holdings and annual fees.

 The guide also includes a questionnaire that can help you identify your investment style.
-You will have considerable flexibility in transferring among the allocation choices once you make your initial allocation through the online selection process.
+You will have considerable flexibility in transferring among the investment choices once you make your initial allocation through the online selection process.
 You can also change your allocation of future contributions at any time.

 Investment gains and losses are posted daily to your account, and asset management fees will be deducted from investment returns of the individual options.
-More details on allocation options and plan fees are included in the Investment Options Guide.

 - With the STRS Ohio Defined Contribution Plan, your retirement income is based on the performance of investment choices you select for the contributions deposited to your account and the annuity rates at retirement.